theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started-v3.md

-﻿# Getting Started (Tailwind v4+)
+﻿# Getting Started (Tailwind v3.x)

-> The following guide is for projects using Tailwind v4 and above.
-For Tailwind v3 projects, use the [v3 Getting Started guide](https://github.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/blob/main/Getting-Started-v3.md).
+> The following guide is for projects using Tailwind v3.x.
+For Tailwind v4+ projects, use the [Getting Started guide](https://github.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/blob/main/Getting-Started.md).

+## Video

+If you prefer a video tutorial, [click here](https://www.youtube.com/watch?v=guJgtQHQwPo) to watch CodingWithGreg's YouTube video.

 ## Existing Projects

-1. The extension auto-detects CSS files containing `@import "tailwindcss"`.
+1. The extension auto-detects `tailwind.config.{js,cjs,mjs,ts,cts,mts}` files in your solution.
    To set manually, right-click the file → **Set as Tailwind CSS configuration file**.
    Features are only enabled when a config file is found or set.